Optimal Bounds in Normal Approximation for Many Interacting Worlds: Bounds on the Kolmogorov distance

 In this section, we will prove the Kolmogorov bounds in \eqref{BE1}.
-Here and thereafter, we denote $\Phi(z)=\gamma(-\infty,z]$ for $z\in\mathbb{R}.$
+Here and thereafter, we denote $\Phi(z)=\gamma((-\infty,z])$ for $z\in\mathbb{R}.$

 \begin{proof}[Proof of the upper bound in \eqref{BE1}] To prove the upper bound in \eqref{BE1}, it suffices to consider $z>0$ since $W$ is symmetric.
-For $z>0$, If $N\le 100$, then the upper bound in \eqref{BE1} holds by \eqref{pr00}.
+For $z>0$, we have If $N\le 100$, then the upper bound in \eqref{BE1} holds by \eqref{pr00}.
 Therefore we only need to consider $N>100$.
-For all $z\in [x_{n+1},x_n)$, $1\le n\le N-1$, we have
+For the case where $0<z<x_1$, there exists $1\le n\le m$ such that $z\in [x_{n+1},x_n)$.
+In this case, we have